jesoriano81/Project-1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- _10.0.0.7
+- _10.0.0.8

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- File Beat & Metric beat.

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Using the metric beat you get system-level CPU usage, memory, file system, disk IO, and network IO statistics, as well as top-like statistics for every process running on your systems.
+File beat forwards and centrallizes log data, it monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the install_web.yml file to web-1 & 2 servers.
-- Update the _____ file to include...
+- Update the install_web.yml file to include...
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to Red_LoadB to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- _After using the install_web.yml file copy the file over to the web sever 1 & 2_
+- _Update the file in the container to effect the other machines. _